biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 Our educational institutions are designed to benefit the system, not the student.
 They are influenced by what sociologist George Ritzer calls "McDonaldization".

-How do alternatives such as virtual communities (especially those found in video games) serve them?

-So how do virtual spaces — ==EXAMPLE== — serve them?
-First, they give students the environment and tools to make discoveries themselves.
+So how do virtual spaces — like video games and online communities — serve them?
+In ["Video Games are the Future of Education"](https://nabeelqu.co/education), Nabeel Qureshi gives multiple conclusions.

+One, they give students the environment and tools to make discoveries themselves.
+This is because they provide space, time, and autonomy, which enables students to *choose* what they learn and how they learn it.
+Schools cannot provide this level of freedom.
+That's why kids remember what they encounter through engaging in these spaces, and forget what is taught to them in classes.

+Two, these spaces provide deep understanding of subjects.
+This is because they give additional context by simulating reality and providing fast feedback loops, thanks to innovative features like immersive  environments and real-time communication.
+Outputs are tangible to students, and directly related to the skills they learn (e.g. Git repositories to code, published pieces to art); this applies to the response their works get as well (e.g. comments, metrics).
+Compare this to the typical school experience, which is quite shallow; when you're focused on memorizing information just to pass exams, you don't have the capacity to dive deep into a topic.

 However, current systems still exploit or underserve these youth, just like in education